FarhanShoukat/would-you-rather/README.md

 To get started developing right away:

-* install all project dependencies with `npm install`
+* install all project dependencies with `npm install`.
+(There maybe some warnings.
+Ignore them.)
 * start the development server with `npm start`

 ## Directory Structure